-As 2022 comes to a close, a sense of Deja Vu can be felt by many in the industry.
+As 2022 comes to a close, many in the industry can feel a sense of deja vu.
 Despite some relief in the supply chain for semiconductor demand, many parts of the industry are still left floundering as they wait for their semiconductors to become available.
 Automakers are still taking a hit due to the lack of semiconductors, and the Chinese semiconductor forecast is bleak, thanks partly to strengthened export regulations.
 To learn more about what’s to come in the semiconductor market, see our November industry update.

 Semiconductor Market & Sales Decline

 2021 brought sky-rocketing demand and sales for the semiconductor market.
 Thanks to the push from Covid-19, revenue growth was up significantly.
 2022, however, is now dealing with the fallout as demand decreases.
 Semiconductor Intelligence, a market analysis firm, predicts the global semiconductor market will contract by 6 percent.
 The slow in demand is even more pronounced than initially expected.
 As remote work increased thanks to the pandemic, this resulted in an unprecedented boom.
 Now that the world has seen a surge in companies moving back to in-person work, the demand for PCs is down significantly.
 The current state of the market is wreaking havoc, as seen by the 49% drop in operating profit for Samsung Electronics.
 With the market swinging towards a more lean time, intentional partnerships are more important than ever.